Py-BOBYQA: Derivative-Free Optimizer for Bound-Constrained Minimization

 Acknowledgements

-This software was developed under the supervision of Coralia Cartis, and was supported by the EPSRC Centre For Doctoral Training in Industrially Focused Mathematical Modelling (EP/L015803/1) in collaboration with the Numerical Algorithms Group.
+This software was initially developed under the supervision of Coralia Cartis, and was supported by the EPSRC Centre For Doctoral Training in Industrially Focused Mathematical Modelling (EP/L015803/1) in collaboration with the Numerical Algorithms Group.
+Development of Py-BOBYQA has also been supported by the Australian Research Council (DE240100006).